 4. If you want to change the household the device is registered to, tap Home.
 If you want to change the room within the household it's registered to, tap Room.

 5. From there, select the household or room you want the device associated with.

 Which countries do Google Home devices work in?

 The above steps are all well and good if you live in a country where Google Home is supported.
-However, we understand that group is actually pretty exclusive, especially when compared to Amazon's Alexa (supported in 89 countries).
+However, we understand that group is actually pretty exclusive, especially when compared to Amazon's Alexa (supported in more than 90 countries).